 In 2018, the first class of students graduated from our new eight-year program.
 Five more classes have now joined them.
-Overall, 100% have enrolled in college, including 93% at four-year schools – from campuses of the University of California and Cal State to HBCUs to small liberal arts schools to the Ivy League.
+Overall, 100% have enrolled in college, including 93% at four-year schools – from campuses of the University of California and Cal State to HBCUs, small liberal arts colleges, and the Ivy League.

 To position students for college success, we start early, developing their academic and study skills beginning the summer after fourth grade, while instilling our core values: collaboration, excellence, gratitude, perseverance, and responsibility.